 Planning for Brexit - some essentials

-During this period, the UK will continue for the purposes of the movement of goods, services and people, as if it were a full EU Member State.
+During this period, Great Britain and Northern Ireland will continue for the purposes of the movement of goods, services and people, as if it were a full EU Member State.

 Provisions relating to Northern Ireland are covered by the revised Protocol to the Withdrawal Agreement effective from 1 January 2021.